 You are free to reach such an agreement with the other driver or their insurance company but you would only need a lawyer if you wanted to make sure it was fair and needed answers to issues regarding future need for medical treatment.
 It is even more complex if you are receiving Medicare or...Read more »

 I faxed & emailed a cancellation notice to my gym's management company 63-days before renewal.
 I have email & fax receipts documenting the date.
-Late on day 59 they informed me by email that they don't accept faxed/emailed cancellations and that they require 60-days notice which starts on the post...
+Late on day 59 they informed me by email that they don't accept faxed/emailed cancellations and that they require 60-days notice which...
 Read more »

 I agree with your analysis and you properly revoked the renewal per the terms of the contract that they prepared and both of you signed.
 Under basic contract law if the terms are clear than that what you do and that is what govern the conduct.
 NJSA 56:8-42 does apply to your transaction but that...Read more »

 One way to get to Federal Court in any State is called Diversity jurisdiction.
 This happens when the plaintiff and the defendant reside in separate states and the amount in dispute is over $75,000.
-In this case the defendant has the right to "REMOVE" the matter to Federal Court (hence your notice...Read more »
+In this case the defendant has the right to "REMOVE" the matter to Federal Court (hence...Read more »

 Nothing since the proper time is 35 days.
 After this time you file a motion to enter default and set a proof hearing where you present your proofs to a Judge and he enters an order for judgment.
 The court notifies you of the proof hearing date

 You can probably file suit in small claim court in New Jersey and the court will serve them at their California address.
 They might challenge the jurisdiction of the court but the court would have to make the determination whether the is jurisdiction ion New Jersey.

 Initially there is a problem if you no longer have the car.
 Before the car was disposed of by you you had to give the manufacturer or the dealer a chance to look at the car to defend themselves in a lawsuit.